top of page

 Said Lis Goodwin: “A deep debt of gratitude is owed to all those who have contributed to this detailed and painstaking work over 25 years.
 Thank you!”

-TOP The Church copy of the Epping Upland Record to the rector, The Rev. Lee Batson by Joyce Fraser (left) and Angela Peachey.
-Right: Epping Upland Church
+TOP The Church copy of the Epping Upland Record is presented to the rector, The Rev. Lee Batson by Joyce Fraser (left) and Angela Peachey. top right: Epping Upland Church

 Four year project to record St. John's, Epping